s-damian/design-patterns-php/README.md

 * [Singleton](https://github.com/dev-and-web/design-patterns-php/tree/master/src/singleton)

 ## Other Design Patterns

 * [MVC (Model-View-Controller)](https://github.com/dev-and-web/mvc-pattern-php)

-## Contribuer
+## Contributing

-### Bugs et suggestions
+### Bugs and Suggestions

-Si vous découvrez une erreur ou si vous avez une suggestion à me faire, merci de m'envoi un message.
+If you discover an error or if you have a suggestion for me, please send me a message.